-For Bs, that means eating eggs, fish and other seafood, and meat at least twice a week.
-And taking a high-quality B-complex supplement that includes at least 50 mg each of thiamine, riboflavin (B2), niacin/niacinamide (B6), and pantothenic acid, plus at least 200 mcg of folic acid/folate, 12 mcg of B12, and 100 mcg of biotin.
+For Bs, that means eating eggs, fish and other seafood, and red meat at least twice a week.
+That's right...the best way to fend off Alzheimer's may be to order the "surf and turf" at your favorite steakhouse.
+Of course, I also recommend taking a high-quality B-complex supplement that includes at least 50 mg each of thiamine, riboflavin (B2), niacin/niacinamide (B6), and pantothenic acid, plus at least 200 mcg of folic acid/folate, 12 mcg of B12, and 100 mcg of biotin.